 Custom orthotics can make a significant difference to painful foot conditions like plantar fasciitis, bunions, and arthritis.
-If you have problems with your feet, the expert podiatrists at Sacramento Foot and Ankle Center in Carmichael and Sacramento, California, can help.
+If you have problems with your feet, the expert podiatrists at Sacramento Foot and Ankle Center in Davis, Carmichael and Sacramento, California, can help.
 They have state-of-the-art 3D modeling technology and traditional plaster casting for creating perfect orthotic insoles that can relieve you of many types of foot pain.
 Call Sacramento Foot and Ankle Center today to find out more or book an appointment online.

 Custom foot orthotics are inserts that go inside your shoes to correct abnormalities and relieve the pressure that’s causing painful foot conditions.
 Sacramento Foot and Ankle Center has advanced 3D scanning technology and traditional orthotic casting available for designing orthotics that exactly match your feet and provide optimal correctional control.

 Traditionally, custom orthotics are made using plaster casts of your feet or by 3D scanning.
 Your podiatrist will decide what method is best for your unique case and offer extreme care in creating an image or cast to create a great fitting orthotic.

 Orthotics are an invaluable aid in treating many foot problems, including:

 Orthotics can also play a role in reducing some causes of back pain, as well as improving sports performance and helping to prevent injuries.